3DCdsc/Intro_to_Git_Workshop/1_Git_Locally.md

 However we are not quite done yet!
 If you run the ```status``` command you will notice that the removal of the file is still in staging and needs to be committed to the repository.

-## Branching
+## `git branch` - Branching

 Git branches are essentially a pointer to a snapshot of your changes!
-It is good practice to spawn a branch everytime you want to add a new feature or fix a bug to encapsulate your changes.
+It is good practice to spawn a branch every time you want to add a new feature or fix a bug to encapsulate your changes.
 By doing so the chances of unstable code being merged into the main code base will become lesser.

 <div style="text-align:center"><img src="images/branching.png" /></div>